 Set up by British industrialist J. Arthur Rank in 1937, the growth of The Rank Organisation spread like wildfire having already established wealth through a previous flour milling business.
-By the early 1940’s The Rank Organisation had already become a juggernaut in British Cinemas through the acquisition of many film industry assets with some of the biggest being the owner/operators of Pinewood Studios, purchasing Odeon Cinemas and Elstree Studios.
+By the early 1940’s The Rank Organisation had already become a juggernaut in British Cinemas through the acquisition of many film industry assets, with some of the biggest being the owner/operators of Pinewood Studios, purchasing Odeon Cinemas and Elstree Studios.
 In 1942, the organization owned 650 cinemas as well as five of the biggest film studios in the UK.
-Because of this rapid expansion, the Rank Organisation had practically cornered the market becoming a film empire, and they needn’t worry about the ongoing world war as cinemas that were previously close in fear of becoming air raid targets we’re reopened.
+Because of this rapid expansion, the Rank Organisation had practically cornered the market becoming a film empire, and they needn’t worry about the ongoing world war as cinemas that were previously closed in fear of becoming air raid targets we’re reopened.

 After the war had ended, the British government used cinema to promote the social changes that came with the Clement Atlee government, The Rank Organisation were continuing their growth and cinema admissions reached a record high in 1946 with 1.64 billion.
 World War Two had made cinema a fantastic place to get away from wartime troubles and it was about to get even better as creativity in the British film industry had boomed.
 Britain felt comfortable enough to take on the big dogs in the USA, The Rank Organisation was up for the challenge and launched the film careers of the like of Michael Powell, David Lean, and Emeric Pressburger.
 The organization even started its own acting school The Company of Youth whose alumni included Sir Christopher Lee and Donald Sinden.
-It was director Lawrence Oliver who would make the loudest move as his 1948 adaptation of Hamlet became the first non-American film to win best picture at the Academy Awards.
+However, it was director Lawrence Oliver who would make the biggest move, as his 1948 adaptation of Hamlet became the first non-American film to win best picture at the Academy Awards.

 The 1950’s British cinema scene was littered with relatively cheap productions, the money from British made productions was declining, something had to be done or British made films would be non-existent.
 At the beginning of the 50’s, the government introduced a new form of tax called The Eady Levy.
 The purpose of this new tax was to provide more funding to British productions by cutting the income from ticket prices in half, one half to the exhibitors and the other to the makers of British films without it being counted as a subsidy, which would have been protested by foreign competitors.
 However, this new law didn’t get off to the greatest of starts, times had changed and with it a burst of new entertainment technology.
 Home entertainment had become increasingly popular with radio listening reaching its peak and TV sales had skyrocketed, especially in 1953 with the coronation of Elizabeth II on the horizon.

 War films were very much the top box-office attractions of the period, often seen as the British equivalent to Hollywood westerns.
-Although war films were expensive to make, the fact they came once in a blue moon made them seen as a special event that could fill screenings. not only were these films successful, they became a symbolic observation of British cinema to the rest of the world.
+Although war films were expensive to make, the fact they came once in a blue moon made them seen as a special event that could fill screenings. not only were these films successful, but they also became a symbolic observation of British cinema to the rest of the world.
 David Lean’s 1957 film The Bridge on the River Kwai became Britain’s biggest international success in the last decade making over $30 million on its initial release.

 Comedy, on the other hand, told the exact opposite story.
 Its true comedy was just as successful as war films; however, comedies were more conditioned to franchising and were more common in cinemas thanks to serialization.
-The cult classic Carry On films would become the longest running with films continuing for twenty years.
-The “Doctor” series was responsible for making its lead star Dirk Bogarde one of the most popular British actors of the 1950’s.
+The cult classic Carry On films would become the longest-running with films continuing for twenty years.
+The “Doctor” series was responsible for making it’s lead star Dirk Bogarde one of the most popular British actors of the 1950’s.
 The Rank Organisation was the sole production company responsible for these comedies and understood the importance of the family market.

 Although these genre’s told different stories, the one development that can be traced back to both were the looser restriction on censorship.
-This allowed a small, B-Film horror film studio Hammer to have a piece of the action.
+This allowed a small, B-film horror film studio Hammer to have a piece of the action.
 Much like the comedies of the time, Hammer Studio’s found success in the various sequels released, despite the films being despised by critics for being too lurid and disgusting.

 The British film industry would not have its greatest push until 1957 when the Eady Levy tax became fully established and the financial benefits of the tax were out in the open.
-This caught the attention of filmmakers across the sea and by the end of the decade.
-Because of the cheaper production facilities combined with the very generous money distribution, American filmmakers discovered that the same quality in film production in Hollywood would cost far less in the UK, provided that 85% of filming was done in Britain.
+This caught the attention of filmmakers across the sea by the end of the decade.
+Because of the cheaper production facilities combined with the very generous money distribution, American filmmakers discovered that the same quality in film production in Hollywood would cost far less in the UK, provided that 85% of the filming was done in Britain.
 This attracted Hollywood giants like Stanley Kubrick and Sidney Lumet to work in the UK which in turn ensured the employment of British filmmakers and actors.

 Things were starting to look up for Britain from the attention overseas, by 1959 the top twelve box office films in Britain were all made there.
 Success like this has never since been repeated.
 But whilst foreign filmmakers were finding success, Britain’s own line of filmmakers had begun a cinematic revolution.
 A revolution that saw to change the face of British Cinema from the scene it had become.
 British New Wave was coming.

 The “Swinging Sixties” had gripped Britain, especially in London.
 Excitement and hope swept through the capital, people suddenly felt the freedom to do whatever they wanted.
 Cinema had to capitalize on this sudden shift in attitude, therefore, American funded films were richer, exciting and had a sexier appeal through its action and exotic locations.
-Case in point, The Bond series.
+Case in point, the Bond series.
 The first of its films Dr. No (1962) was an overnight success despite a lack of marketing.
-It combined gripping action, subtle humor and sex fantasy in a style that matched the carefree society outlook.
-After the release of Goldfinger (1964), it had become a global phenomenon that was followed by a lot of bond imitation films wanting to have a piece of the action.
-Even though these films could not match the success of the Bond films, it didn’t stop the spy genre climbed sharply to become the most popular genre of the period.
+It combined gripping action, subtle humor and sexual fantasy in a style that matched the carefree society outlook.
+After the release of Goldfinger (1964), it had become a global phenomenon that was followed by a lot of Bond imitation films wanting to have a piece of the action.
+Even though these films could not match the success of the Bond films, it didn’t stop the spy genre climbing sharply to become the most popular genre of the period.